 - Building a foundation for a lifetime of success as a Department of Atmospheric Sciences alum.

 Department Undergraduate Career Advisors

-Students may see either Dr. John Horel or Dr. Kevin Perry.
+Students may see Dr. Kevin Perry, Dr. Gannet Hallar, or Dr. John Horel.
 Students with an interest in a traditional meteorology career usually migrate toward John Horel.
-Students that are interested in more broad-ranging career alternatives usually migrate toward Kevin Perry.
+Students that are interested in more broad-ranging career alternatives usually migrate toward Kevin Perry or Gannet Hallar.

 We have an open-door advising policy for our students which means that you can stop by at any time for advising.
 If we are available, then we will gladly speak with you.
 If you would prefer to schedule an appointment to ensure availability, the best way is to click the link below the advisors' photos to send them an appointment request via email.

 University of Utah's Advisor Mission Statement:

 As educators and problem solvers, we advocate for students as they navigate their personal journey of higher education and attain their academic goals.
 Through inclusion and connection, we open doors to new opportunities for self-awareness and growth, empowering students to define their roles as citizens within local and global communities.